mspiegel/panic-lang/README.md

     - 'inline' is not a hint. inline functions never have a separate stack allocation
 - errors are values
 - all values are zeroized when no longer unused
-  - every program should end with stack and heap full of 0s
+  - every program will end with stack and heap full of 0s
 - generic programming (generics) will not be supported with a separate syntax
 - macros (compile-time evaluation) will not be supported with a separate syntax
 - Panic will have an interpreter and a compiler